Subgraphs and motifs in a dynamic airline network

-Node centrality measures are frequently used in applied work to rank nodes by their individual ``importance'' in a network.
-Standard measures for this are designed to capture different aspects of nodal centrality, e.g., degree centrality is interpreted as the number of direct neighbours of node $i$; closeness centrality characterizes the (inverse of the) average shortest path from a node $i$ to all other nodes; betweenness centrality measures the number of times that a node $i$ acts as an ``intermediary'' in the sense of being on shortest paths between other pairs of nodes; and a node $i$ is more important according to eigenvector centrality when it is directly-connected to other more important nodes; see \citet{jackson08, jackson11}.
-These measures have been shown to be highly correlated for many real-world and simulated networks, and thus give very similar rankings of nodes, e.g., \citet{wuchty_stadler03} report high correlations between three geometric centrality measures and the logarithm of node degree, on Erd{\H{o}}s-R{\'{e}}nyi and scale-free random graphs; \citet{dossin_lawford17} find high linear correlations between degree, closeness, betweenness and eigenvector centralities, on unweighted and weighted real-world networks defined by the domestic route service of various U.S. airlines; the main theoretical treatment is by \citet{bloch_etal16}, who argue that standard centrality measures are all characterized by the same simple (and related) axioms.
-In an effort to resolve the issue of high correlation, \citet{estrada_rodriguez-velazquez05} introduce \emph{subgraph centrality}, which measures the number of times that a node $i$ is at the start and end of closed walks of different length, with shorter lengths having greater influence; they show that it has more discriminative power than standard centrality measures, on some real-world networks.
-The set of all closed walks of a given length $\tau$ can contain both cyclic and acyclic subgraphs, e.g., a length four closed walk includes the 3-star (acyclic) and the 4-circle (cyclic).
-Define subgraph centrality by
+Node centrality measures are frequently used in applied work to rank nodes by their individual importance in a network.
+Standard measures include: (a) degree centrality, interpreted as the number of direct neighbours of node $i$, (b) closeness centrality, which characterizes the (inverse of the) average shortest path from a node $i$ to all other nodes, (c) betweenness centrality, which measures the number of times that a node $i$ acts as an ``intermediary'' in the sense of being on shortest paths between other pairs of nodes, and (d) eigenvector centrality, in which a node $i$ is more important when it is directly-connected to other more important nodes; see \cite{jackson08, jackson11}.
+These measures are highly correlated for many real-world and simulated networks, and thus give very similar rankings of nodes, e.g., \cite{wuchty_stadler03} report high correlations between three geometric centrality measures and the logarithm of node degree, on Erd{\H{o}}s-R{\'{e}}nyi and scale-free random graphs, and \cite{dossin_lawford17} find high linear correlations between degree, closeness, betweenness and eigenvector centralities, on unweighted and weighted real-world networks defined by the domestic route service of various U.S. airlines.
+The main theoretical treatment of centrality correlation is by \cite{bloch_etal16}, who argue that standard centrality measures are all characterized by the same related axioms.